edward-playground/aidefend-mcp/README.md

 - **Auto-updates** - always current with latest research
 - **Costs nothing** - free and open source

 > **The AIDEFEND framework is the knowledge base.
-This service delivers it privately and efficiently.**
+This service helps you to leverage AIDEFEND privately and efficiently.**

 ## Architecture